viveksahukar/adhd-assistant-capstone/README.md

 ## The "Lazy Model" (Summarization Bias)

-Problem: The TaskLogicAgent initially failed to decompose complex requests (e.g., "Prep presentation and buy eggs").
+**Problem**: The TaskLogicAgent initially failed to decompose complex requests (e.g., "Prep presentation and buy eggs").
 Instead of splitting them, it lazily grouped them into one giant task description, failing the Effectiveness pillar of Agent Quality10.

 **Resolution**: I applied two advanced prompting techniques: